infermedica/python-api/README.md

 Arkadiusz Szydełko ([akszydelko](https://github.com/akszydelko)) and Paweł Iwaszko ([iwaszko](https://github.com/iwaszko)) are the creators and current maintainers of the Infermedica API Python client.

 Pull requests are always welcome.
 Before submitting a pull request, please ensure that your coding style follows PEP 8 and rules form `.editorconfig` file.
+Also note that the library if formatted according to `black` rules so please apply them.

 # Legal